Commonly associated with Scotland, tartan is a woven cloth consisting of interlacing threads creating a pattern. This pattern is known as the sett.

 Then the WARPING:

 Here, we construct the warp yarn pattern of the fabric.
-This creates what becomes the width of the fabric and the sett is repeated in sequence right across the full width of the warp.
+These vertical threads become the width of the fabric, with its sett sequence repeated across the full width.

 The all important WEAVING: